French upright bass

 -

-some of the world's best basses came out of: Gand-Bernadel (and
+world's best basses came out of: Gand-Bernadel (and model for

 upright bass.)